 (4861.57)

-A WUR AP sending a WUR Beacon frame shall set the Type Dependent Control field of the WUR Beacon frame to the TSF timer [5:16] of the WUR AP’s TSF timer at the time that the start of the first Multicarrier On-Off Keying (MC-OOK) symbol containing the first bit of the Type Dependent Control field is transmitted by the PHY plus the WUR AP’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.
+A WUR AP sending a WUR Beacon frame shall set the Type Dependent Control field of the WUR Beacon frame to the TSF timer [5:16] of the WUR AP’s TSF timer at the time that the start of the first WUR On-Off Keying (OOK) symbol containing the first bit of the Type Dependent Control field is transmitted by the PHY plus the WUR AP’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.

 ….